 The Stanley Hotel: Estes Park, Colorado

-The setting and inspiration for The Shining, the Stanley Hotel, stands today as an operating hotel with, according to the employees, "only happy ghosts."
-Storied novelist Stephen King was inspired to write the book that the movie The Shining was later based off of after a one-night stay.
+The setting and inspiration for "The Shining," the Stanley Hotel, stands today as an operating hotel with, according to the employees, "only happy ghosts."
+Storied novelist Stephen King was inspired to write the book that the movie was later based off of after a one-night stay.
 He slept in room 217 where the ghost of a housekeeper who was electrocuted there in 1911 supposedly lurks.
-The deceased founders of the hotel, Freeman and Flora Stanley, are also said to prowl the grounds; running operations as per usual and frequently appearing to guests and staff.
+The deceased founders of the hotel, Freeman and Flora Stanley, are also said to prowl the grounds, running operations as per usual and frequently appearing to guests and staff.

 For those not wanting to spend their nights even with "happy ghosts," the town has many other lodging options, including campgrounds and home rentals.
 A two-hour drive from Denver, Estes Park offers every activity an outdoor enthusiast could ask for, from wildlife watching to hiking and biking, and even golf for the adventurer in need of a day off.

 Fort Mifflin: Philadelphia, Pennsylvania

 Fort Mifflin is a national historic landmark and one of the few remaining battlefields from the Revolutionary War.
-It was also used as a prison for captured confederate soldiers and union deserters during the Civil War.
+It was also used as a prison for captured Confederate soldiers and Unio deserters during the Civil War.
 Today it is a tourist site and hot spot for paranormal investigations.
 The ghosts of soldiers and prisoners killed during the wars are said to roam the fields along with a particularly vocal spirit dubbed "the screaming woman."
-She is frequently heard howling into the night in eternal grief and regret for the daughter she disowned after she took up with an officer, and who later died of dysentery at the site.
+She is frequently heard howling into the night in eternal grief and regret over the daughter she disowned after she took up with an officer, and who later died of dysentery at the site.

 Robert the Doll: Key West, Florida

 Robert the Doll is a 40-inch straw-stuffed doll that has been causing mischief since the 20th century.
 He originally belonged to a little boy named Robert Eugene Otto, fondly called Gene.
 When he got him, Gene named the doll after himself and they became constant companions.
 When weird things started happening in the Otto family home, Gene would always blame it on Robert.
 According to family legend, Gene would wake up screaming in bed in the middle of the night with all of the furniture in his room overturned.
-According to Gene it was all Robert.
-The doll was moved to the attic as Gene grew up, and was left behind after the Otto family moved out.
-Later tenants reported hearing footsteps in the attic and objects moving around rooms when their backs were turned.
+According to Gene, it was all Robert.
+The doll was moved to the attic as Gene grew up and was left behind after the Otto family moved out.
+Later tenants reported hearing footsteps in the attic and objects moving around in rooms when their backs were turned.

 Key West is the southernmost island in the Florida Keys and is a great October destination for those who aren't ready to give up warm summer-like temperatures quite yet.
 A hot tourist destination, Key West has its own airport 10 minutes from the downtown area and is accessible by car via the Overseas Highway.
-It take roughly three hours to drive from Miami to downtown Key West.
+It takes roughly three hours to drive from Miami to downtown Key West.

 Myrtles Plantation: St. Francisville, Louisiana

 Chloe was a slave on the plantation who was involved in an affair with Judge Woodruff.
-She feared she would be kicked out of the house once the Judge took up with another girl, so she devised a plan to make his kids sick so she could nurse them back to health.
+She feared she would be kicked out of the house once the judge took up with another girl, so she devised a plan to make his children sick so she could nurse them back to health.
 Her plan took a disastrous turn when she accidentally killed the children instead.
 She was hung on the plantation, but her spirit managed to stay in the house.
 She was first spotted in a 1992 photo and has been appearing in guests' and visitors' shots ever since.

-The Plantation offers mystery tours on Friday and Saturday evenings.
+The plantation offers mystery tours on Friday and Saturday evenings.
 Reservations are strongly recommended as space is limited and the tours are popular.
-You can also take a private mystery tour for a $200 flat rate.
-If you want more time to try and get a shot of Chloe, the Plantation is an operating bed and breakfast.
-Stay in the General David Bradford suite for a true taste of history.Continue to 9 of 10 below.
+You can also take a private mystery tour.
+If you want more time to try and get a shot of Chloe, the plantation is an operating bed and breakfast.
+Stay in the General David Bradford suite for a true taste of history.

 Wood Island Lighthouse: Biddeford, Maine

 The eight acres that the haunted Wood Island Lighthouse sits on was purchased in 1808 by the U.S. government to guide fishermen in and out of Winter Harbor.
-Its haunted history begins in 1896, when the lone resident of the island killed his tenant and then himself.
-The spirits of the two men still haunt the island according to local lore, and draw many a paranormal investigator.
+Its haunted history begins in 1896 when the lone resident of the island killed his tenant and then himself.
+The spirits of the two men still haunt the island according to local lore and draw many a paranormal investigator.